Philippine Independent Church: Post-excommunication and establishment of the Church by Isabelo de los Reyes and the Unión Obrera Democrática

 At first, the already-excommunicated Aglipay was reluctant, as he was initially against a schism and was faithful to the magisterium.
 He believed that all means of reaching an understanding with Rome should be exhausted first before declaring any schism.
-However, after his talks with Jesuit and Protestant leaders quickly backfired when both were dismissive and would not allow native Filipino priests lead their respective churches, he eventually accepted de los Reyes' offer to establish an independent church on September 6, 1902, and became one of its bishops while also serving as the de facto supreme bishop, until he was finally consecrated to the position by his fellow bishops in the newly-formed church on January 18, 1903.
-Thus, it became also known as the "Aglipayan Church", after its first supreme bishop.
-De los Reyes himself would later be formally excommunicated from the Roman Catholic Church in 1903.
-He assumed the role of the principal theologian, as well as a layperson, of the church.
-On October 1, 1902, Aglipay headed the signatories, approval, and promulgation of the first and short-lived Constitution of the Iglesia Filipina Independiente.
-In late 1902, the church opened a seminary which was later renamed Seminario Central de Mabini (predecessor of present-day Aglipay Central Theological Seminary), named after Apolinario Mabini, at Nancamaliran West, Urdaneta, Pangasinan.
+Doubting that Aglipay might not take the leadership, the church elected its first batch of bishops, with Pedro Brillantes as the first ever to be consecrated.
+However, after Aglipay's talks with Jesuit and American Protestant leaders quickly backfired when both were dismissive and would not allow native Filipino priests to lead their respective churches, he eventually accepted de los Reyes' offer to head the independent church and was proclaimed as a bishop by the Supreme Council of Bishops of the newly-formed church on September 6, 1902, while also serving as the de facto "supreme bishop" until he was finally consecrated to the position by his fellow other bishops on January 18, 1903.
+Thus, the denomination also became known as the "Aglipayan Church", after its first supreme bishop.

+Aglipay celebrated his first mass as the de facto Supreme Bishop on October 26, 1902 in the IFI's first central church at Calle Lemery in Tondo, Manila.
+During his first mass, Apolinario Mabini, who was in exile at the time and in bad health condition, sent a letter of encouragement to the new church.
+Isabelo de los Reyes himself would later be formally excommunicated from the Catholic Church in 1903.
+De los Reyes assumed the role of the de facto principal theologian, as well as a lay leader, in the church.
+On October 1, 1902, Aglipay headed the signatories, approval, and promulgation of the very first and short-lived temporary Constitution of the Iglesia Filipina Independiente.
+Subsequently, Aglipay also formally signed the third up to the sixth and last Fundamental Epistles.
+In late 1902, the church opened a seminary which was later renamed Seminario Central de Mabini in 1917 (predecessor of present-day Aglipay Central Theological Seminary), named after Apolinario Mabini, at Nancamaliran West, Urdaneta, Pangasinan.
+With its nationwide campaign, the IFI was able to gain roughly three to five million followers all over the country on its first year of separation from the Catholic Church.
+All of which are former Catholics, including priests.